Thanks to the negative social stigma associated with Hemp’s sister, Marijuana (high THC Cannabis), Hemp is a little misunderstood.

 All Hemp foods are made from “industrial Hemp”.
 No Marijuana in sight.
 Now that’s all cleared up, let’s get to the good stuff – the food!

 Only hulled Hemp seeds can be sold in Australia.
-Hulling seeds and removing their crunchy outer jackets stops consumers from germinating the seeds and growing their own stash of Hemp plants.
+Hulling seeds and removing their crunchy outer jackets prevents consumers from germinating the seeds and growing their own stash of Hemp plants.

 Hulled Hemp seeds, or hearts, have a light nutty flavour and can be eaten raw or used as an ingredient in recipes too numerous to mention.

 One of the main benefits of eating these little nuggets of Hemp is their protein content.
 Hemp seeds are around 25% protein which is even more than super grain quinoa.